Argo-Student-Robotics-Team/.github/profile/README.md

 ![Argo_docs_logo.png](https://github.com/Argo-Student-Robotics-Team/.github/blob/main/profile/Argo_docs_logo.png?raw=true)

-Argo is a student run robotics team of the [School of Electrical Engineering](https://www.etf.bg.ac.rs/en) (RAF), Belgrade, Serbia.
+Argo is a student run robotics team of the [School of Electrical Engineering](https://www.etf.bg.ac.rs/en) (ETF), Belgrade, Serbia.
 Even though we're a part of RAF, we have members from all major technical faculties in Belgrade.
 We have one simple goal, and that is to make engineers.
 Guides for developers/users can be found under the directory [documentation/](https://github.com/Argo-Student-Robotics-Team/.github/tree/main/documentation)